andperez123/outfitzmvp4.0/DEPLOYMENT.md

 - [ ] All environment variables are set in deployment platform
 - [ ] Firebase Authentication is enabled (Google provider)
 - [ ] Firebase Firestore rules are configured
+- [ ] Firebase Functions are deployed
-- [ ] OpenAI API key is set with production key
+- [ ] OpenAI API key is set in Firebase Functions config
 - [ ] Test the app on the live URL
 - [ ] Test Google Sign-in
 - [ ] Test outfit generation